About This Listing

 When you do a business trip, you may prefer modern city , like New york , Longdon or Paris; When you travel, I think most people prefer to stay in a place with more traditional culture.
 Jiading is a suburb of Shanghai with Confucius Temple and beautiful Gardens.
 Jiading is also a water town ,similar to Zhou Zhuang Village,Woo Jhern and XiTang.

-This apartment is only for guests, my family live in the next-door ,so, don't worry children making noise.
+This apartment is specially for guests, my family normally live in the next-door ,so, don't worry children making noise.
 The apartment has three rooms, this one is master room with bathroom inside, kitchen is available, guests can cook by themselves. restaurants are very close .we can drink tea in the living room .

 - House cleaning service weekly